 It is important to emphasize that the posts have not been written with scientific accuracy, although in a lot of cases they consist of arguments based on scientific data.
 Most of these arguments are admittedly subjective and are based on my own perceptions, so they are affected by my social status, my past, and my momentary feelings, too.
 Thus the thoughts of the blog are neither generalized scientific theses, nor texts considered irrefutable.
 They are confirmed with not more (and not less) than my life experience.
 For this reason all sentences of the blog should be read in a way that the reader imagines the starting words of 'according to my experience', 'in my opinion' or 'according to my feelings' at the beginning of each sentence.
 For the sake of easier readability these starting statements were not included in the individual sentences.

 In most of the cases the statements are generalized.
 The reason for this is not that I think that my thoughts are generally true.
 The reason of generalized statements is that I feel that our contemporary thinking became rather disintegrated, which drives a large demand of valid generalizations.
 My blog provides the Reader with "generalization experiments".
 The validity of these "Gedankenexperiments" will be judged by the Readers.
 That is one of the reasons why I most welcome your valuable, modifying, refining, approving or disapproving comments on my writings, for which hereby I say thank you in advance.

 Last (but not least), I would like to apologize that my native language is not English.
 I am especially not familiar with English phrases concerning spiritual life.
 I would like to ask all Readers whose native language is English to send any corrections to firstname.lastname@example.org!
 Thank you very much for your help (and patience) in advance!
-(I hope as time passes there will be less and less mistakes in the text.)
+(I hope as time passes there will be fewer and fewer mistakes in the text.)